 If you’re planning to head to the pool with your sunscreened infant, Dr. Myers recommends they be over the age of six months.
 And if you absolutely need to use sunscreen on an infant, test a patch of skin first to make sure your baby doesn’t have a reaction.

 “If a parent is going to take an infant out in the sun who’s less than six months of age, I do recommend making sure that they have a bonnet on, that their skin is mostly covered and that they’re in a shaded area,” she said.

 “The best thing is just cool compresses to alleviate hot, irritated skin,” Dr. Myers said.
-“You can use aloe vera gel to help soothe the skin after a sunburn … And I also encourage parents to use Tylenol or Motrin if their child has feverish skin or has pain associated with sunburn.”
+“You can use aloe vera gel to help soothe the skin after a sunburn.
+I also encourage parents to use Tylenol or Motrin if their child has feverish skin or has pain associated with sunburn.”

 Products containing petroleum jelly are not recommended because they can trap heat in the skin.

 For more information about bug bites and sunburns, contact your primary care physician.
-For Scott & White patients, click here to find your clinic.
+If you don’t have a doctor, find one near you.